hgaddipati1118/alpaca-mcp-server/README.md

 - "Sell 10 shares of AMZN with a limit price of $130"
 - "Cancel all my open orders"

-## Note

-This server uses Alpaca's paper trading by default.
-To use real money trading, change `paper=True` to `paper=False` in the `TradingClient` initialization.
+The LLM will automatically include your API credentials when making the calls.

 ## Security Notice

 This MCP server will have access to your Alpaca account and can place real trades.
+Always:
+1. Keep your API credentials secure
-Always review what Claude is suggesting before approving any trades.
+2. Review what the LLM is suggesting before approving any trades
+3. Use paper trading (paper=True) while testing
+4. Never share your API credentials in public repositories or discussions

 ## License